willhansen/kotlin/spec-docs/annotation-arguments.md

 ## Loading Java Annotations

 Fictitious constructors for Java annotations could be built as follows:
-* if there is an element named `value`, it is put first on the parameter list
+* if there is an element named `konstue`, it is put first on the parameter list
-* if all other elements have default values, and `value` has an array type, it is marked `vararg` and has the type of the elements of the array
+* if all other elements have default konstues, and `konstue` has an array type, it is marked `vararg` and has the type of the elements of the array
-* parameters corresponding to all elements but `value` can not be used positionally, only named arguments are allowed for them (this requires adding a platform-specific check to `frontend.java`)
+* parameters corresponding to all elements but `konstue` can not be used positionally, only named arguments are allowed for them (this requires adding a platform-specific check to `frontend.java`)
-* note that elements with default values should be transformed to parameters with default values
+* note that elements with default konstues should be transformed to parameters with default konstues

->**NOTE**: when `value` parameter is marked `vararg` and no arguments are passed, behavior will depend on presence of parameter's default value:
+>**NOTE**: when `konstue` parameter is marked `vararg` and no arguments are passed, behavior will depend on presence of parameter's default konstue:
-* if it has no default value, an empty array is emitted in the byte code
+* if it has no default konstue, an empty array is emitted in the byte code
-* if it has a default value, then no value is emitted in the byte code, so the default value will be used
+* if it has a default konstue, then no konstue is emitted in the byte code, so the default konstue will be used

-> Thus, **behavior of the same code can change after adding a default value to parameter and recompiling kotlin sources**
+> Thus, **behavior of the same code can change after adding a default konstue to parameter and recompiling kotlin sources**

 ## \[TBD later] Array Syntax Examples